friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Kill all other userbot sessions**
 [Syntax: `cleanbots`]

-   Kills all other userbot sessions, to make sure that there's only one userbot running on your account.
+   Terminates all other userbot sessions, to make sure that there's only one userbot running on your account.
 This is important, as otherwise commands will crash due to attempting to do them twice.

    The userbot session with the lowest ping is the one likely to be left alive for better experience.

 ## Userbot as a Python REPL

  - **Evaluate a Python expression**
 [Syntax: `eval <your Python snippet>`]

    *(Multi-line expressions work fine here, as well as asyncio and imports.
 Cool, isn't it?)*

    Executes the Python snippet as if it were a Python script on your machine.
 The output of this expression is shown as an edited message.